Search

 "But I love writing code."

-Good.
-You should.
 Code is genuinely creative work, and the craft matters.
-No one is saying stop caring about elegant solutions or clean architecture.
+No one is saying you should stop caring about elegant solutions or clean architecture.

-The shift is subtler than that.
-It's about expanding your definition of what "doing your job well" means.
+It is about expanding your definition of what doing your job well means.

 Old framing

-"I did a good job today — I wrote 300 lines and closed 4 tickets."
+"I did a good job today.
+I wrote 300 lines and closed four tickets."

 New framing

-"I did a good job today — I helped three users accomplish something they couldn't before, and prevented a bad architectural decision in planning."
+"I did a good job today.
+I helped three users accomplish something they could not before and prevented a bad architectural decision during planning."

-You don't need a new title to start thinking this way.
-Here's what changes look like at each level:
+You do not need a new title to start thinking this way.

-Before starting a ticket, write one sentence about what user problem it solves
+Before starting a ticket, write one sentence about the user problem it solves.

-When reviewing code, comment on whether the feature is the right feature, not just whether the code is correct
+When reviewing code, comment on whether the feature itself is the right feature, not just whether the code is correct.

 Senior

-Proactively flag when a planned feature doesn't align with observed user behavior
+Proactively flag when a planned feature does not align with observed user behavior.

-Track what happens after features ship — do they actually get used?
+Track what happens after features ship.
+Do people actually use them?

-Build a culture where questioning requirements is celebrated, not seen as obstruction
+Build a culture where questioning requirements is celebrated rather than seen as obstruction.

-Create systems (ADRs, RFCs, post-mortems) that make good judgment available to the whole team
+Create systems such as ADRs, RFCs, and post mortems that make good judgment available to the whole team.

 The best compliment you can receive

-"Remember when you pointed out that the whole onboarding flow assumption was wrong?
+"Remember when you pointed out that our onboarding flow assumption was wrong?
 We would have spent six weeks building something no one wanted.
 That was the most valuable thing that happened in Q3."

 Viola Lunkuse